radiantlogic-v8/documentation-new/documentation/sys-admin-guide/concepts.md

 -	If the default data store settings are used, then nothing can be changed in the Secondary Object section.
 If custom data store settings are used, then you can change the Base DN (location in RadiantOne to store the extension entries).

--	Additional Filter –By default, the only filter criteria to condition a join is the object class of the parent entry (e.g. objectclass=inetOrgPerson).
+-	Additional Filter – By default, the only filter criteria to condition a join is the object class of the parent entry (e.g. objectclass=inetOrgPerson).
 You can add more criteria to condition the primary entries to join.
 For example, if you only want to join entries that have a location of San Francisco, you could add (l=San Francisco) in the Additional Filter parameter.

 -	Extended Object Class – this is the objectclass associated with the extension attributes.

 -	Extension Attributes to join to the primary objects – list of attributes to return.

-If you make any changes to the join, click Save in the top right corner and click OK to apply the changes to the server.
+If you make any changes to the join, click **Save** in the top right corner and click **OK** to apply the changes to the server.

 If you are familiar with the [syntax](#join-syntax), you can click **Edit Manually** at the bottom of the Attribute tab in the Edit window.